oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 Elements is a service layer in behat tests.
 They wrap the complex business logic.
 Take a minute to investigate base Mink [NodeElement](https://github.com/minkphp/Mink/blob/9ea1cebe3dc529ba3861d87c818f045362c40484/src/Element/NodeElement.php).
 It has many public methods, some of them are applicable only to some elements.
-Every Bundle tests may contain particluar number of elements.
-All elements must be discribed in ```{BundleName}/Tests/Behat/behat.yml``` in a following way:
+Every Bundle tests may contain particular number of elements.
+All elements must be described in ```{BundleName}/Tests/Behat/behat.yml``` in the following way:

 ```yml
 oro_behat_extension: